Innovation Manager’s Toolkit

 Also, good’ol PDCA is still useful in many situations, and the intuitiveness of OODA can be powerfully helpful for many business professionals.
 (And of course, a reminder that Waterfall is not entirely bad – in fact it’s great, for tasks of less uncertain nature.)

 What is important for the CTIOs is to be aware of our waterfall tendencies, and then experiment and iterate with whatever alternative approach they chose.
 Learning these new approaches will involve a lot of failures.
 For example, almost all Scrum teams fall into one trap or another of “fake Scrum” at any given point of their learning journey.
 And Design Thinking takes practice to really activate the collective creativity of the team.
 But that’s how it works – we only can learn a new process by experimenting and iterating.
-(Except that the learning curve will be faster with good coaches and trainers like myself!)

 It’s easy to imagine that tightly telling people what to do; i.e. an instructive style of leadership, won’t work for mobilizing people in change, transformation and innovation projects.